French Cameroon: Interwar period

-After World War I, French Cameroon was not integrated to French Equatorial Africa (AEF) but made a "Commissariat de la République autonome" under French mandate.
+After World War I, French Cameroon was not integrated to French Equatorial Africa (AEF) but made into a "Commissariat de la République autonome" under French mandate.
 France enacted an assimilationist policy with the aim of having German presence forgotten, by teaching French on all of the territory and imposing French law, while pursuing the "indigenous politics", which consisted of keeping control of the judiciary system and of the police, while tolerating traditional law issues.
 The colonial administration also followed public health policies (Eugène Jamot did some research on sleeping sickness) as well as encouraging Francophony.
 Charles Atangana, designated paramount chief by the Germans, and others local chiefs were invited to France, and Paul Soppo Priso named president of the JEUCAFRA (Cameroon French Youth).
 Charles Atangana would visit the 1931 Paris Colonial Exhibition and attend the 1935 French Colonial Conference.
 France took care to make disappear all remains of German presence and aimed at eradicating any trace of Germanophilia.
 French racism became prevalent throughout the colony rather quickly, and anti-French sentiment followed and would be strengthened in the late 1940s.

 World War II

-In 1940 French Cameroon rallied to the Free French when General Philippe Leclerc landed at Douala, capturing it on 27 August and then moved to Yaounde, where the pro-Vichy France governor Richard Brunot was forced to hand over the civil administration of French Cameroon.
+In 1940, French Cameroon rallied to Free France.
+Troops under General Philippe Leclerc landed at Douala, capturing it on 27 August, and then moved to Yaounde, where pro-Vichy France governor Richard Brunot surrendered the civil administration.